Jean Decety: Moral conviction

-Decety started a new line of inquiry into characterizing the neural mechanisms of what he calls "the dark side of morality," in particular, the role of moral conviction in justifying violence.
+Decety has explored the neural and cognitive mechanisms behind "the dark side of morality."
+The work shows that moral conviction can forster dogmatism, intolerance, and punitive actions violence.
 While violence is often described as antithetical to sociality, it can be motivated by moral values with the ultimate goal of regulating social relationships, as shown by the work of Alan Fiske.
 In fact, most violence in the world appears to be rooted in conflict between moral values.